 - or whatever else you want to accomplish.

 You have plenty of time to get the details right later, but now go.
-In Losing My Virginity Branson says that when he had an idea to start an airline he calle Boeing to find out how much would it cost to lease a plane.
-Your ambition may be smaller for now but act now.
+In the book Losing My Virginity Richard Branson writes that when he had an idea to start an airline, he called Boeing to find out how much would it cost to lease a plane.

 Action is the foundational key to all success. ~~Pablo Picasso

-At the end of the first step make sure you know what the next step is.
+At the end of the first step, make sure you know what the next step is.
 Make a decision to take that next step within 24 hours to keep the momentum going.

 Over time you will be able to work longer on the tasks you want to get done.
 You will reach the point where doing your tasks is just like brushing teeth.
 You don’t think “OMG!
 Not brushing teeth, again!
 When will it end!”, you just brush your teeth more or less automatically and move on with your day.

 Take a wall calendar and cross off the day after you are done with the task for that day.
 Make an unbroken chain of crosses.
 Every day, no breaks, and the momentum will carry you through.

 A word of warning